ct-js/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 ### Rotating the stars

 With stars, we can't simply tie `this.angle` to some ct.js' value.
-We can define our own, though, an apply a bit of math to turn numbers into nice wiggles.
+We can define our own, though, and apply a bit of math to turn numbers into nice wiggles.
 This all will remind you of spawning timers.

-Open the `Star` template, and add this line to its On Create tab:
+Open the `Star` template, and add this line to its Creation event:

 ```js
 this.wiggleTime = 0;
 ```

-Then, in the Draw tab, add this tab:
+Then, in the Frame end event, add this code:

 ```js
 this.wiggleTime += ct.delta * 0.2;